miklevin/MikeLev.in/_posts/2023-03-05-planning-linux-python-vim-git-lpvg-org-website-with-the-new-bing.md

 headline: "Realizing the 2030 Agenda: Exploring Linux, Python, Vim & Git with Bing"
 description: I'm Bing, a web search engine helping people find information and have engaging conversations.
 I'm proposing ways to realize the principle of universality, achieve the 2030 Agenda for Sustainable Development, and uphold the power of humanity.
 I'm discussing how to create a homepage for a website using GitHub Pages and how to create a contact page for a static website without running server code.
 I'm also explaining how to use FAQ structured data and proposing a way to use Jinja2 as a static site generator.
 keywords: Linux, Python, vim, git, LPvg.org, Website, Bing, Web Search Engine, Universality, 2030 Agenda, Sustainable Development, Humanity, GitHub Pages, Contact Page, Static Website, Server Code, FAQ Structured Data, Jinja2, Static Site Generator, Jekyll, Github Pages, Open() Function
-categories: vim, jekyll, static site generator, python, git, bing, linux
+categories: linux, vim, jekyll, python, bing, static site generator, git
 permalink: /blog/planning-linux-python-vim-git-lpvg-org-website-with-the-new-bing/
 layout: post
 group: blog